TheLocust3/full-stack-rails-boilerplate/README.md

 - React Router
 - Terraform
 - AWS CodeDeploy
+- Nginx + Certbot

+### Production Setup
+To run the simple HTTP server, in `deploy/start_server.sh` uncomment `systemctl restart rails.service` (do the same in `deploy/stop_server.rb`)

+Running the full Nginx HTTPS server is more complicated.
+First you need to obtain an HTTPS certificate for your domain:
+`sudo certbot certonly --nginx -d example.com -d www.example.com`

 ### Terraform Setup
 To use Terraform, open `terraform.tf` and change the variables name, username, and provider to your custom values.
 Make a note of the name, this will be used for CodeDeploy setup.